uidaholib/main-web-redesign_draft/docs/site_data.md

 Some Sheets correspond directly to one CSV (with filename matching the web project version), while others contain multiple related sheets that each correspond to a CSV in the web project (with filename matching the specific section).

 Please keep the Sheet version and the CSV in "_data" in sync!
+When updating data please first check both versions to make sure they haven't gotten out of sync since it is easy to forget.

 If doing updates in the main-web repository version, please upload the changed data to the Sheet in Google Drive--follow the "Import" option documented in the tips below.
 Using the "Import" option to create a new individual sheet in a Sheet file helps avoid issues with corruption and data loss (pasting in data from other spreadsheets can sometimes create odd issues).